twoneks/api_web_server/README.md

     # Your configurations
 end
 ```
-as suggested [here](https://github.com/lynndylanhurley/devise_token_auth#cors) and consider to user [j-toker](https://github.com/lynndylanhurley/j-toker) to perform your requests and [Apipie](https://github.com/Apipie/apipie-rails) to document your APIs.
+as suggested [here](https://github.com/lynndylanhurley/devise_token_auth#cors).
+You should consider to use [j-toker](https://github.com/lynndylanhurley/j-toker) to perform your requests and [Apipie](https://github.com/Apipie/apipie-rails) to document your APIs.